CEED/libCEED/doc/papers/joss/paper.md

 # Demo applications and integration

-To highlight the ease of library reuse for solver composition and leverage libCEED's full capability for real-world applications, libCEED comes with a suite of application examples, including problems of interest to the fluid dynamics and solid mechanics communities.
+To highlight the ease of library reuse for solver composition and leverage `libCEED`'s full capability for real-world applications, libCEED comes with a suite of application examples, including problems of interest to the fluid dynamics and solid mechanics communities.
 The fluid dynamics example solves the 2D and 3D compressible Navier-Stokes equations using SU/SUPG stabilization and implicit, explicit, or IMEX time integration; \autoref{fig:NSvortices} shows vortices arising in the "density current" [@straka1993numerical] when a cold bubble of air reaches the ground.
 The solid mechanics example solves static linear elasticity and hyperelasticity with load continuation and Newton-Krylov preconditioned by $p$-multigrid preconditioners; \autoref{fig:Solids} shows a twisted Neo-Hookean beam.
 Both of these examples have been developed using PETSc.

 ![Vortices develop as a cold air bubble drops to the ground.\label{fig:NSvortices}](img/Vortices.png)